Rasquin/cookbook/README.md

 ## Deployment
-This project is available in Github platform under the name of [Link](https://github.com/Rasquin/cookbook) This project is available in Heroku  platform under the name of  [Link]( https://git.heroku.com/monicas-cookbook.git)
+- This project is available in Github platform under the name of Cookbook [Link](https://github.com/Rasquin/cookbook)
+- This project is available in Heroku  platform under the name of  monicas-cookbook [Link](https://git.heroku.com/monicas-cookbook.git)

-The wareframes are located in assets/wareframes/wireframeXS.pdf for xs wireframe [Link](https://www.mongodb.com/) and assets/wareframes/wireframeXL.pdf for xl wireframe.
+- The wireframes are located in static/wireframes/  [Link](https://github.com/Rasquin/cookbook/tree/master/static/wireframes)

-You can check this project in the next URL [Link](https://monicas-cookbook.herokuapp.com/ )
+- You can check this project in the next  [Link](https://monicas-cookbook.herokuapp.com/ )

 ## Credits